ibm-cloud-docs/vpc/nlb-sg-integration.md

 |-----------|------|------|-------|
 | TCP | Security group |  `target` | `target port` |
 | TCP | Security group |  `target` | `Health check port` |
-{: caption="Table 3.
-Configuration information for outbound rules of load balancers" caption-side="bottom"}
+{: caption="Configuration information for outbound rules of load balancers" caption-side="bottom"}

 You can configure the outbound rules to be more permissive than shown (for example, you can allow all traffic to any destination).
 However, this is not recommended for security reasons.
 {: note}